 The HRC’s Public Humanities Initiative invites graduate students in the School of Humanities to submit applications for two Civic Humanists Fellowships.
-Both fellows will interact with area high school students; one fellow will give talks and lead lessons pertaining to Medical Humanities, and the second fellow will give talks and lead lessons pertaining to Cultural Heritage.
+Both fellows will interact with area high school students on at least 10 occasions; one fellow will give talks and lead lessons pertaining to Medical Humanities, and the second fellow will give talks and lead lessons pertaining to Cultural Heritage.

 Eligibility: All graduate students in the School of Humanities who have completed coursework and who will be in residence in Houston during the fellowship period are eligible to apply.
 They must demonstrate the potential both to communicate the importance of humanistic research to a broad community and to incorporate aspects of the public sphere into their understanding of the humanities.
 Applicants with teaching experience will be given preference.